AshkIza/cloudNativeApp/README.md

 4- **MySQL and MongoDB** docker imgages : These database images are provied by the vendors (built from a Linux-alphine image).
 They act as Database servers.

 5- **Persistent Volume (PV)** : Since Containers are designed to be _epehmeral_, we mount a persistent volume to the MySQL/MongoDB docker containers (data volume life-cycle is beyond containers).
-We use **dockervolume** folder in the host machine as the data volume (If you don't have this directory, you can create it by running 'mkdir -p dockervolume').
-In case of Hosted solutions, you can use any object storage solution provided by your cloud provider (examples are Google Cloud Storage or Amazon S3 Buckets).
+We use **dockervolume** folder in the host machine as the data volume (you can create it by running 'mkdir -p dockervolume').<br/>In case of Hosted solutions, you can use any object storage solution provided by your cloud provider (examples are _Google Cloud Storage_ and _Amazon S3 Buckets_).

 -----------------------------------------------------------------------------------------------------------------------------------